MichalOpoka/ecfr/cfr/title-32-National-Defense/subtitle-A-Department-Defense/chapter-I-Office-Secretary-Defense/subchapter-F-Security/part-161-Identification-ID-Cards-Members-Uniformed-Services-Their-Dependents-Other-Eligible-Individuals/subpart-B-DoD-Identification-ID-Cards-ID-Card-LifeCycle/section-161.7.md

 (iii) The Reserve Officers' Training Corps College Program students that have signed a contract leading to military service.

-(g) *DD Form 2S (Ret)* - (1) *Description.* This is the primary ID card for retired uniformed services members entitled to retired pay.
+(g) *DD Form 2S (Ret)*—(1) *Description.* This is the primary ID card for retired uniformed services members entitled to retired pay.
 Benefits and privileges shall be administered by the uniformed services as described in subpart C of this part.

 (2) *Eligibility.* Members of the uniformed services who are entitled and in receipt of retired pay, or entitled and have waived their retired pay, are eligible for the DD 2S (RET).

-(h) *DD Form 2, “United States Uniformed Services Identification Card (Reserve Retired).*” - (1) *Description.* This is the primary ID card for members of the National Guard or Reserves who have completed 20 creditable years of service and have elected to be transferred to the Retired Reserve.
+(h) *DD Form 2, “United States Uniformed Services Identification Card (Reserve Retired).*”—(1) *Description.* This is the primary ID card for members of the National Guard or Reserves who have completed 20 creditable years of service and have elected to be transferred to the Retired Reserve.
 They will qualify for pay at age 60, or earlier if they have qualified contingency service.

 (2) *Eligibility.* Members of the Reserve Components who are entitled to retired pay at age 60 (or earlier if they have qualified contingency service) and have not yet attained age 60 are eligible for the DD Form 2 (Reserve Retired).

-(i) *DD Form 1173* - (1) *Description.* This is the primary ID card for dependents and other similar categories of individuals eligible for benefits and privileges administered by the uniformed services as described in subpart C of this part.
+(i) *DD Form 1173*—(1) *Description.* This is the primary ID card for dependents and other similar categories of individuals eligible for benefits and privileges administered by the uniformed services as described in subpart C of this part.

 (2) *Eligibility.* Specific population categories entitled to benefits and privileges as described in subpart C of this part are eligible for the DD Form 1173 to include: